Marine Pest Sectoral Committee, 2019

 Activity 1.1

-Develop an understanding of factors associated with incursion pathways (including vessels that may affect likelihood of introduction of marine pests.
+Develop an understanding of factors associated with incursion pathways (including vessels that may affect the likelihood of introducing of marine pests).

 Activity 1.2